russgreen/Transmittal/docs/directory.md

 When adding a new row, <kbd>Tab</kbd> or click between cells then click the pencil icon in the header column or press <kbd>Enter</kbd> to finish entering the new row.
 ![image](https://user-images.githubusercontent.com/1886088/178133637-a494387d-e3c4-41b5-9056-610ef47e1c4d.png)

-Companies can be deleted only if no people are assigned to it.
+A company can be deleted only if no people are assigned to it.

 People can be deleted only if no transmittals arre recorded to them.